 - We have partnered with Q-Park to provide an exclusive discount at their safe and secure car parks in Cork.
 Pre-book online and use promo code CMFEST15 to receive 15% discount on the online prices.
 Pre-book online here.

-This year the festival is providing access details in our brochure and online about its sites and venues in relation to their:
+This year the festival is providing access details in our brochure and online about its sites and venues.

-- Ear Defenders will be available to borrow
+- Ear defenders are available to borrow at most venues

-The festival brochure is also available as a PDF which can be used as a large print version – click here or contact info@corkmidsummer.com for a copy.
+The festival brochure is also available as a PDF which can be used as a large print version.

 If you need any further assistance regarding accessibility, please contact Susan Holland, Head of Participation and Engagement at susan@corkmidsummer.com.